Dion Lewis: Tennessee Titans

-On March 15, 2018, Lewis signed a four-year $20 million contract, with an additional $3 million in incentives, with the Tennessee Titans.
+On March 15, 2018, Lewis signed a four-year, $20 million contract, with an additional $3 million in incentives, with the Tennessee Titans.

 During the offseason, Matt LaFleur was hired as the Titans' new offensive coordinator.
 His offensive scheme often used running backs to catch passes out of the backfield, which led to success with Todd Gurley in the previous season and was seen as matching Lewis' pass-catching skillset.
 This led to speculation that LaFleur would favor Lewis over the Titans' emerging running back Derrick Henry.

 2018 season

 During the Titans' season-opening 27–20 road loss to the Miami Dolphins, Lewis had a solid game with 16 carries for 75 yards and a touchdown to go along with five receptions for 35 yards.
 During a narrow Week 7 20–19 loss to the Los Angeles Chargers in London, Lewis had 13 carries for 91 yards and six receptions for 64 yards.
-After a Week 8 bye, Lewis was both the leading rusher and receiver during a Week 9 28–14 road victory over the Dallas Cowboys on Monday Night Football, rushing for 62 yards on 19 carries and catching four passes for 60 yards and a touchdown.
+Following a Week 8 bye, Lewis was both the leading rusher and receiver during a Week 9 28–14 road victory over the Dallas Cowboys on Monday Night Football, rushing for 62 yards on 19 carries and catching four passes for 60 yards and a touchdown.
 By the end of the season, Lewis' role decreased as Henry emerged as the Titans' main running back.

 Lewis finished the 2018 season with 155 carries for 517 yards and a touchdown to go along with 59 receptions for 400 yards and a touchdown in 16 games and seven starts.

 2019 season

-Lewis's role continued to decrease in the 2019 season due to the continuation of Henry's rise.
+Lewis' role continued to decrease in the 2019 season due to the continuation of Henry's rise.
 During a Week 15 24–21 loss to the Houston Texans, Lewis scored his only touchdown of the year on an 11-yard reception from Ryan Tannehill.
 In the next game against the New Orleans Saints, Lewis made his only start of the season in place of Henry, who was out with a hamstring injury.
 Lewis finished the 38–28 loss with 15 carries for 68 yards and a 19-yard reception.

 Lewis finished the 2019 season with 54 carries for 209 yards to go along with 25 receptions for 164 yards and a touchdown in 16 games and one start.

 On March 12, 2020, Lewis was released by the Titans.

 New York Giants

 On April 1, 2020, Lewis signed with the New York Giants.

 Lewis began the season as a backup to Saquon Barkley, who was placed on injured reserve after Week 2.
 For the rest of the season, Lewis split carries with Alfred Morris as backups to Wayne Gallman.

 Lewis finished the season playing in all 16 games, rushing 29 times for 115 yards and two touchdowns to go along with 18 receptions for 127 yards and a touchdown as the Giants finished with a 6–10 record.
 He also returned 24 kicks for 538 yards.